dart-archive/www.dartlang.org/src/site/articles/native-extensions-for-standalone-dart-vm/index.markdown

   }
   return values;
 }
-{% endpretty_code %}
+{% endhighlight %}

 To call this from Dart, we put it in a wrapper that unpacks the Dart_CObject containing seed and length, and that packs the result values into a Dart_CObject.
 A Dart_CObject can hold an integer (of various sizes), a double, a string, or an array of Dart_CObjects.
 It is implemented in  [dart_api.h](http://dart.googlecode.com/svn/trunk/dart/runtime/include/dart_api.h) as a struct containing a union.
-Look in dart_api.h to see the fields and tags used to access the union’s members.
+Look in dart_api.h to see the fields and tags used to access the union's members.
 After the Dart_CObject is posted, it and all its resources can be freed, since they have been copied into Dart objects on the Dart heap.

-{% pretty_code c 0 %}
+{% highlight cpp %}
 void wrappedRandomArray(Dart_Port dest_port_id,
                         Dart_Port reply_port_id,
                         Dart_CObject* message) {